For God and Country (Dolly Parton album)

 For God and Country is the fortieth solo studio album by American singer-songwriter Dolly Parton.
 It was released on November 11, 2003, by Welk Music Group and Blue Eye Records.
 The album was produced by Parton with Kent Wells and Tony Smith.
 It is considered Parton's musical attempt to deal with the aftermath of the September 11, 2001 attacks.
 Included are covers of famous patriotic songs and new Parton originals.
-The album is perhaps best remembered for its cover photo, depicting Parton posing as though appearing in a vintage USO poster.
+The album is perhaps best remembered for its cover photo, depicting Parton posing as though appearing in a vintage USO poster, in a costume designed by Robért Behar.

 Background

-Parton appeared on the June 3, 2003 episode of MWL Star to premiere the music video for "I'm Gone" from here 2002 album, Halos & Horns.
+Parton appeared on the June 3, 2003 episode of MWL Star to premiere the music video for "I'm Gone" from her 2002 album, Halos & Horns.
 In addition to premiering the music video, she announced that she planned to release a new album in the fall titled For God and Country, containing inspirational and patriotic songs.
 She performed one song from the album, "I'm Gonna Miss You", and "9 to 5".
 On June 18, Parton made an appearance at a preview of her Dixie Stampede's new Orlando location, where she performed "Color Me America," which was used as the show's finale.
 She said she planned to include the song on her next album and that it should be released by September 11.
 On July 3, Parton appeared on Good Day Live where she announced that the album had been pushed back to early 2004.
 That evening she was interviewed on Larry King Live where she said that she planned to tour in 2004 to promote the album and that it will be a larger-scale event, describing it as her first big tour in several years.
 She also announced two more song titles from the album, "Peace in the Valley" and "Whispering Hope".
 The following night Parton headlined the 2003 A Capitol Fourth Independence Day concert.
 The special aired live from the West Lawn of the U.S. Capitol in Washington.
 She performed two songs from the upcoming album, "Light of a Clear Blue Morning" and "When Johnny Comes Marching Home", in addition to "9 to 5".